anish6777/react-universal-flash/README.md

 React library which provides a function to flash messages.
   - Flasher component needs to be added only at one place in App
   - Message can be programatically flashed from anywhere in code
-  - Custom component can be created to style the messages or one can use components like Alert from material-ui,react-bootstrap or any other library
+  - Custom component can be created to style the messages or one can use components like "Alert" from material-ui,react-bootstrap or any other library

 # Installation and Setup Instructions